 (b) would reveal information of a confidential nature communicated in confidence to the Government (whether directly or indirectly) by any other government.

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (2) Matter is not exempt matter under subclause (1) if its disclosure would, on balance, be in the public interest.

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (3) In this clause —

 other government means the government of the Commonwealth, another State, a Territory or a foreign country or state.

+[Clause 2 amended by No. 19 of 2010 s.
+59.]

 3. Personal information

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (1) Matter is exempt matter if its disclosure would reveal personal information about an individual (whether living or dead).

-[Heading deleted by No. 19 of 2010 s.
-59.]

 (2) Matter is not exempt matter under subclause (1) merely because its disclosure would reveal personal information about the applicant.

 (3) Matter is not exempt matter under subclause (1) merely because its disclosure would reveal, in relation to a person who is or has been an officer of an agency, prescribed details relating to —

-(a) the person;
+(a) the person; or

 (b) the person’s position or functions as an officer; or